MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

   - agent can start by proposing its **most preferred deal**,  Concede whenever its **willingness to risk conflict value** $\leq$ to the other agent's
   - If an agreement is reached, it is guaranteed that this agreement will be **individual rational** and **Pareto optimal**

-- Ways to be benefited of Deception in TODs:
+- Ways to be benefited from Deception in TODs:
-  - Phantom and Decoy tasks:  can be prevented by ensuring that tasks are **verifiable**
+  - Phantom and Decoy tasks: Pretending that you have been allocated tasks that you have not, can be prevented by ensuring that tasks are **verifiable**
-  - Hidden tasks:
+  - Hidden tasks: Pretending not to have been allocated tasks that you have

 ## Chapter 16: Argumentation